FAQs

 How do I know when to water?

-Please give me water when the small window on the top of the Sustee becomes white.
+Please give me water when the small window on the top of the Sustee turns white.
+Blue means your plant is hydrated enough.

 Simply prime your new Sustee by placing into a cup of water and wait till the window turns blue then place into your already watered plant.